 If you complete the online ENG 100 Placement by the deadline noted in the email, your placement will be reassessed based on your writing samples, and you either will:

 - Remain enrolled in both ENG 100 and ENG 110 during the Fall semester (8 credit hours total), or

 - Be placed only in ENG 110 (Fall or Spring semester, 4 credit hours total).

-Response essays and revision plans will be assessed on the basis of the writer's ability to develop and support a thesis.
-A successful response will be well-developed, well-organized, and contain few if any grammar or punctuation errors.
-Click here to access the English Writing Placement.
+The short essays will be assessed on the basis of the writer's ability to develop and support a thesis.
+A successful essay will be well-developed with evidence, well-organized, and contain few grammar or punctuation errors.